Firstly, let’s make something clear. This tutorial is about writing sex scenes in fiction NOT writing erotica.

-Description is rarely needed for the penis.
+A description is rarely needed for the penis.
 A brief suggestion is enough.
 If you do have your characters heavily endowed, be aware that their sexual partner may find this uncomfortable or overwhelming.

 A quick biology lesson – the average vagina is 3-5 inches long from opening to the tip of the cervix.
 And while, when aroused the vaginal canal can lengthen, it usually doesn’t lengthen that much.
-Which is why the average length of a penis is 5inches.
+Which is why the average length of a penis is 5 inches.

-Body sizes in this way can mean some positions are not as enjoyable as others – same applies to smaller organs.
+Body sizes in this way can mean some positions are not as enjoyable as others – the same applies to smaller organs.